ve3wmb/OrionWspr/README.md

 Changelog :

+v0.21a - Yet another fix for sporadic TELEMETRY_TIME events.
+This closes the window for multiple generation of these events by introducing a 2 second delay() between setting the time and generating the TELEMETRY_TIME_EV so there is no way the scheduler can rerun with exactly the same second.

 v0.20a - Implement operating and shutdown voltage handling (adds #defines for OPERATING_VOLTAGE_Vx10, SHUTDOWN_VOLTAGE_Vx10
 OPERATING_VOLTAGE_GUARD_TMO_MS to OrionXConfig.h and VCC_SAMPLING_SUPPORTED true/false to OrionBoardConfig.h).